Les Krims: Books of photography

 In The Incredible Case Of The Stack O'Wheat Murders (1972), Krims both parodies forensic photography, and points to it as a remarkable archive of incredible and moving images (the various, successful CSI television series attests to his prescience).
 In each "Wheats" crime scene, a Stack O'Wheats (pancakes) is placed near each "victim" (he used friends and family to pose for the pictures).
 Each stack is topped with pats of butter and syrup, the number of pancakes in the stack signifying the number of the crime.
 Hershey's chocolate syrup was used to simulate blood in the photos, which was formed into words and celestial shapes.
 Krims originally included 8 ounces of Hershey's syrup in a heat sealed plastic bag with the original print portfolio, as well as "enough pancake mix to make one complete Stack O' Wheats".

 In Making Chicken Soup (1972), Krims published pictures of his mother preparing her traditional chicken soup recipe, while nude.
 These pictures were published as a small book, some say giving rise years later to the popular Chicken Soup series.
 The book contained a dedication, which underscored the real point of the satire: "This book is dedicated to my mother and concerned photographers, both make chicken soup."
 Krims felt that "socially concerned" photography was a palliative, just as chicken soup was—in the long run, an ineffective remedy for serious disease.

 In Fictocryptokrimsographs, published in 1975, Krims used a Polaroid SX-70 camera to make a series of 40, titled pictures.
 The SX-70 was chosen, because of the ability to literally move and work the not yet dry, viscous, film emulsion much like paint after the picture developed.
 Included are various odd and humorous pictures, which are often puns or parodies of fashion trends.

 Krims has also steadily been adding pictures to an overarching project spanning three decades called, "The Decline of the Left."

-He is sometimes displayed in exhibition in the U.S. and internationally.

 In 2004, he had a two-month exhibition at Laurence Miller Gallery in NYC titled "Fictions 1969-1974".
 In 2007, he had a retrospective at Galerie Baudoin Lebon in Paris and has been part of a dozen other group exhibitions of photography in the years 2000-2007 with others planned.